Latte Filters

 last

-Returns the last element of array or character of string:
+Returns the last element of an array or the last character of a string:

 {=[1, 2, 3, 4]|last} {* outputs 4 *}